ERNI-Academy/starterkit-mobile-application-flutter/docs/Project-Setup.md

 # or
 create.ps1 -n "sample_app" -i "com.mycompany.sample.app"
 ```
+:bulb: **<span style="color: green">NOTE</span>**

+- The script will check if you already have [FVM](https://fvm.app) installed.
+- If [FVM](https://fvm.app) is installed, the script will continue to install the configured Flutter SDK version, get the pub dependencies, generate the code, and resolve the lint issues that can be automatically fixed.
-You may need to manually resolve minor lint issues in the project, specifically the import ordering, after running the script.
+- You may need to manually resolve minor lint issues in the project, specifically the import ordering, after running the script.

 ## Setup your secrets